twilioforkwc/twilio-taskrouter-contact-center/README.md

 [Twilio (Other)](https://www.twilio.com)

 ### Application
 Fork and clone the repository.
-Then, start application with
+Then, install dependencies with

 `npm install` or `yarn install`